 Brokerage firms’ customer agreements almost universally contain mandatory arbitration clauses.
 Forced arbitration provisions are usually enforceable.
 This means that if you have a securities claim against your broker, you will need to bring your claim in FINRA Dispute Resolution forum.

 This FINRA arbitration process is complex and it can be confusing.
 If you are considering filing for securities arbitration or making any type of claim against your broker or brokerage firm, you should obtain high-quality legal representation.
-You should hire a securities fraud attorney who has extensive experience bringing claims in FINRA’s Dispute Resolution forum.
+You should hire a stockbroker fraud attorney who has extensive experience bringing claims in FINRA’s Dispute Resolution forum.

 If you are a victim of securities fraud, then you may be able to recover your investment losses.
 It is imperative that you are represented by a knowledgeable stockbroker fraud attorney.
 The securities fraud attorneys at Galvin Legal, PLLC are prepared to help you recover your investment losses.

 At Galvin Legal, PLLC, our experienced securities fraud attorneys are committed to protecting the legal rights and financial interests of investors.
 We have helped many securities fraud victims recover losses.

 Request a Free Consultation with a Securities Fraud Attorney

 Galvin Legal, PLLC is a national securities arbitration, securities mediation, securities litigation, securities fraud, securities regulation and compliance, and investor protection law practice.
 For more information on Galvin Legal, PLLC and its representation of investors, please visit www.galvinlegal.com or call 1-800-405-5117.